 Keep in mind, once the original work item no longer meets your rule requirements, Unito will close its copies (for example, a Jira issue created from a Trello card).

-Controlling items in sync with field mappings
+Controlling synced subtasks and checklists with field mappings

 Rules dictate which work items will sync, while field mappings determine which pieces of information these work items will sync between tools.